 Inhibited ethylene glycol does share the same hygroscopic property as uninhibited ethylene glycol.
 Preventative steps must be followed to ensure minimal exposure to air.
 A disadvantage to inhibited ethylene glycol, however, is its initial cost.

 Using inhibited ethylene glycol in place of uninhibited ethylene glycol can save money over the lifetime of the chiller and tool.
-If uninhibited ethylene glycol is not allowed to degrade (using inhibitors), then money is saved by less frequent maintenance to the cooling loop system (labor, parts and lost production costs) and change out of the fluid (labor, replacement fluid and lost production costs).
+If uninhibited ethylene glycol is not allowed to degrade (using inhibitors), then money is saved by less frequent maintenance to the cooling loop system (labour, parts and lost production costs) and change out of the fluid (labor, replacement fluid and lost production costs).

 OECD Screening Information Data Set (SIDS) Assessment Profile for Ethylene Glycol